 - Prepare your mortgage documentation well in advance.
 Here is a list of what you will need when applying for a mortgage.
 Getting preapproved for a mortgage will help streamline the home buying process.
 Preapproval may even help you get in the good graces of the sellers.
 You can place an offer on a home without a preapproval, but it may slow the process down and increase your chances of not getting the home of your dreams.

 - Research recent home sales in your neighborhood.
 Current listings are not indicative of actual value.

 - Get familiar with the neighborhood.
 You will want to understand crime rates, school statistics, property development and anything that would sway the purchase of your home.

 - In order to avoid losing your earnest money, build contingencies into your offer.
 You want to make sure you have a way to cancel the contract if something goes wrong in the purchasing process.

 - Hire a home inspector.
 It’s best to ask for recommendations from friends and family.

-- Hire a real estate lawyer.
-A real estate lawyer can review your contract and provide legal advice.
+- Hire a real estate attorney.
+A real estate attorney can review your contract and provide legal advice.
 You can expect to pay anywhere from $200 – $500 for their time.